2022 Los Angeles Rams season: Week 14: vs. Las Vegas Raiders

 Trailing by 13 points with under four minutes remaining, the Rams rallied for an improbable victory and ended their six-game losing streak during a Thursday Night Football game at SoFi Stadium.
 Acquired off waivers from Carolina just two days earlier, quarterback Baker Mayfield supplanted starter John Wolford after the first series and led the Rams to a 55-yard field goal by Matt Gay.
-But the Rams offense struggled through the second and third quarters as the Raiders tried to build their lead after scoring a touchdown on their opening possession.
+But the Rams offense struggled through the second and third quarters as the Raiders tried to build their lead after scoring a touchdown on the game's opening possession.
 L.A.'s defense turned in a strong performance after giving up the early touchdown, limiting the Raiders to three field goals the rest of the way.
 Middle linebacker Bobby Wagner led the Rams with 14 total tackles while fellow linebacker Ernest Jones's interception in the end zone late in the second quarter snuffed out another Las Vegas threat.
-The Raiders were up 16–3 in the fourth quarter after kicking a field goal with 12:20 to go, but L.A. went on a 17-play, 75-yard drive that consumed nine minutes, culminating with a Cam Akers 1-yard touchdown run with 3:19 remaining to narrow the score to 16–10.
+The Raiders were up 16–3 in the fourth quarter after kicking a field goal with 12:20 to go, but L.A. went on a 17-play, 75-yard drive that consumed nine minutes, culminating with a 1-yard touchdown run by running back Cam Akers with 3:19 remaining to narrow the score to 16–10.
 After the defense forced a three-and-out on the next Raiders' possession, the Rams got the ball at their own 2-yard line with 1:45 remaining and proceeded to drive 98 yards in eight plays, with Mayfield throwing a game-tying 23-yard touchdown pass to Van Jefferson with nine seconds remaining.
 The Rams took their first lead of the night, 17–16, with Gay's successful extra point, and a Taylor Rapp interception on the first play after the ensuing kickoff sealed the game.
 Mayfield was named NFC Offensive Player of the Week after completing 22 of 35 passes for 230 yards and a TD.
 The Rams' 98-yard go-ahead drive was reported to be the longest drive of its kind in the final two minutes of a game over the previous 45 NFL seasons.